Independent International Panel on Arbitrary Detention in State-to-State Relations - Biographies

 Chair – Charles C. Jalloh

-Charles C. Jalloh, a Distinguished University Professor at Florida International University (FIU), is a prominent figure in the field of international law and plays a pivotal role in shaping the discourse on international legal affairs.
+Charles C. Jalloh is a tenured Professor of International Law and the Richard A. Hausler Chair at the University of Miami Law School.
+A former Distinguished Professor of Law at Florida International University (FIU), he is a prominent figure in the field of international law and plays a pivotal role in shaping the discourse on international legal affairs.
 He is currently in his second five-year term as a member of the International Law Commission, where he was elected Chair of the Drafting Committee for the 70th (2018) session, General Rapporteur for the 71st (2019) session and Second Vice-Chair for the 74th (2023) session.
 He has chaired the Commission’s Working Group on Methods of Work and also serves as its Special Rapporteur for the topic “Subsidiary means for the determination of rules of international law.”

 A prolific scholar and formerly a Fullbright Distinguished Chair in Public International Law at Lund University in Sweden, Professor Jalloh is the founding editor of the African Journal of Legal Studies and serves as a member of the editorial boards of the American Journal of International Law, the Canadian Yearbook of International Law and the Max Planck Yearbook of United Nations Law.
 His extensive scholarship includes numerous publications in renowned peer-reviewed journals and several books, with leading academic presses.